remkl/es6-workshop/README.md

 require('custom-module')
 ```

-- AMD (Came after CommonJS but intended for the browser)
+- AMD (Came after CommonJS but was intended for the browser)
 ```js
 define('person', function() {
   return { name: 'Cornwallace' }